JEEVAABI/astar2dgrid/README.md

 # A* Path Finding Algorithm for 2D Grid World
 ## AIM

-To develop a code to find the route from the source to the destination point using A* algorithm for 2D grid world.
+To develop a code to find the route from the source to the destination point using the A* algorithm for a 2D grid world.

 ## THEORY
 A* assigns a weight to each open node equal to the weight of the edge to that node plus the approximate distance between that node and the finish.
 This approximate distance is found by the heuristic, and represents a minimum possible distance between that node and the end.